cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ```

 During cdk8s synthesis, the custom resolver will detect that `bucketName.value` is not a concrete value,
-but rather a `CfnOutput`.
+but rather a value of a `CfnOutput`.
 It will then perform AWS service calls in order to fetch the
 actual value from the deployed infrastructure in your account.
 This means that in order
 for `cdk8s synth` to succeed, it must be executed *after* the AWS CDK resources
 have been deployed.
 So your deployment workflow should (conceptually) be: